 With regard to Macedonia, the state of affairs “according to the ancient view” is very clear:

-On the other hand, however, areas that belong to the state territory of modern Greece and whose historical tradition is sometimes vehemently claimed by the Greek state are, according to the ancient view, no or only dubious parts of Hellás: Thessaly, Epeiros and above all Macedonia.
+On the other hand, however, areas that belong to the state territory of modern Greece and whose historical tradition is sometimes vehemently claimed by the Greek state, according to the ancient view, are no or only dubious parts of Hellás: Thessaly, Epeiros and above all Macedonia.

 The definitions or quotes, are taken from “What is Greek History?
 A case study on the problem of historical spaces” (Was ist griechische Geschichte?
 Ein Fallbeispiel zur Problematik historischer Räume) by German scholar Andreas Hartmann.